Why 'Death Rates' From Coronavirus Can Be Deceiving

 So it's likely that the seemingly stark difference between Germany and Italy is misleading and will diminish as scientists get more data, Lawrence says.

-Also, because of the way countries monitor pandemics like coronavirus, he says, the case fatality rate tends to decrease over time.
+Also, because of the way countries monitor pandemics like the coronavirus, he says, the case fatality rate tends to decrease over time.
 The reason: When a new disease first shows up, testing usually focuses on severely ill people who are at high risk of dying.
 Later on, testing is more likely to include people with milder illness who are less likely to die.

 That's what happened with West Nile virus, which appeared in the U.S. in 1999.
 At first, when scientists only knew of about a few dozen cases, it appeared the mortality rate was higher than 10%.
 But wider testing eventually found hundreds of thousands of people who'd been infected but never got sick enough to notice.
 Today, more than 3 million Americans have been infected and studies show that fewer than 1% become seriously ill.

-If that pattern holds for coronavirus, countries like Italy, which have been testing only the sickest patients, are likely to see their case fatality rates fall.
-But countries like Germany, which has been testing both critically ill people and those with milder symptoms from the beginning, are less likely to see major changes in the case fatality rate.
+If that pattern holds for coronavirus, countries such as Italy, which have been testing only the sickest patients, are likely to see their case fatality rates fall.
+But countries such as Germany, which has been testing both critically ill people and those with milder symptoms from the beginning, are less likely to see major changes in the case fatality rate.

 The U.S. is somewhere in between.
 Testing was severely limited when cases started to appear.
-Since then labs have begun doing tens of thousands of tests of people with less severe illness.
+Since then labs have begun testing tens of thousands of people with less severe illness.

 A country's case fatality rate is simply the number of deaths (the numerator) divided by the number of infections (the denominator).
 The problem is, both of these numbers may be unreliable.